Vancouver, Washington

 Vancouver (/væn.ˈkuː.vər/ van-KOO-vər) is a city in Clark County, Washington, United States, located on the north bank of the Columbia River.
 It had a population of 190,915 at the 2020 census, making it the fourth-most populous city in Washington.
-Founded in 1825 and incorporated in 1857, the city was originally established around Fort Vancouver, a fur trading outpost, and is situated directly north of Portland, Oregon, along the Washington–Oregon border.
+Founded in 1825 and incorporated in 1857, the city was originally established around Fort Vancouver, a fur trading outpost, and is situated directly north of Portland, Oregon, along the Washington–Oregon state line.
 Vancouver serves as the county seat of Clark County and is part of the Portland metropolitan area.

 Etymology

-Vancouver shares its name with the larger city of Vancouver in southern British Columbia, Canada, approximately 300 mi to the north.
-Both cities were named after British sea captain George Vancouver, but the U.S. city is older.
-Vancouver, British Columbia, was incorporated 29 years after the incorporation of Vancouver, Washington, and more than 60 years after the name Vancouver was first used in reference to the historic Fort Vancouver trading post on the Columbia River.
-City officials have periodically suggested changing the U.S. city's name to Fort Vancouver to reduce confusion with its larger and better-known northern neighbor.
+Vancouver shares its name with the larger city of Vancouver, British Columbia, Canada, approximately 300 mi to the north.
+Both cities were named after British sea captain George Vancouver (as is Vancouver Island), but the U.S. city is older.
+Vancouver, British Columbia, was incorporated 29 years after the incorporation of Vancouver, Washington, and more than 60 years after the name "Vancouver" was first used in reference to the historic Fort Vancouver trading post on the Columbia River.
+City officials have periodically suggested changing the U.S. city's name to "Fort Vancouver" to reduce confusion with its larger and better-known northern neighbor.
 Many Pacific Northwest residents distinguish between the two cities by referring to the Canadian city as "Vancouver, B.C." and the United States city as "Vancouver, Washington", or "Vancouver, USA".
 Local nicknames formerly included "Vantucky" (though this is used as a derogatory term) and "The 'Couv(e)".

 History

 Early settlements and exploration

 The Vancouver area was inhabited by several Native American tribes, most recently the Chinook and Klickitat nations, with permanent settlements of timber longhouses.
-The Chinookan and Klickitat names for the area were reportedly Skit-so-to-ho and Ala-si-kas, respectively, meaning "land of the mud-turtles".
+The Chinookan and Klickitat names for the area were reportedly Skit-so-to-ho and Ala-si-kas, respectively, meaning 'land of the mud-turtles'.
 First known European contact was made by William Robert Broughton in 1792, with approximately half of the indigenous population killed by smallpox before the Lewis and Clark Expedition arrived in the area in 1806.
 Within another fifty years, other diseases such as measles, malaria and influenza had reduced the Chinookan population from an estimated 80,000 "to a few dozen refugees, landless, slaveless and swindled out of a treaty".